-The 75-year-old former Three Lions midfielder believes that the forward has the ability to beat his long-standing goal haul for the national side over the coming years
+The 75-year-old former Three Lions midfielder believes that the forward has the ability to beat his long-standing goal haul for the national side in the coming years

 And with the 27-year-old still capable of representing England for a number or years, Charlton believes Rooney's love for the game marks him out as a special talent capable of going the distance where others have failed.

 "Wayne has the enthusiasm and talent to do it.
 With a fair wind he can do it and I would be very happy with that because I like Wayne," Charlton told The Sun.